2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/commands/content-items.md

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .edit-custom { visibility: visible; } </style>

 This button opens the admin-dialog with all content-items.
-It has a (beta) feature which also allows you to add filters (since 2sxc 8.7).
+It has a feature which also allows you to add filters.

-TODO: UPDATE TO SHOW MODERN TOOLBAR + USE ID Array of items
+TODO: UPDATE TO SHOW MODERN TOOLBAR + USE ID Array of items in v14.02

 ## How to use